 One factor that I mentioned above is the long delay in verification and reporting for tracked referrals.
 Hostgator has lost no small number of affiliate marketers due to this delay, and it has caused quite a bit of controversy.
-I’ve seen posts on Warrior Forum from 2012 or earlier about affiliates going unpaid, and I’ve seen posts as recent as this one, from ShoutMeLoud, published only a month or so ago.
+I’ve seen posts on Warrior Forum from 2012 or earlier about affiliates going unpaid, and I’ve seen posts like this one, complaining about the same thing.

 For one thing, they’re obviously not a scam.
 No pure scam could last so long, and no scam would pay out as much as Hostgator does.
 Harsh Agrawal from ShoutMeLoud claims to have made over $25,000 with their program in the last four years.
 Others have similar or higher earnings.
 People do get paid.